koji-project/koji/docs/source/using_the_koji_build_system.rst

   - this option will automatically turn ``mock.use_bootstrap`` (this is how it is implemented in mock)

+* ``mock.bootstrap_image_ready`` - For the specification that we are ready for bootstrapping.
+  If we want to specify, that we are ready for bootstrapping, we need to know that these two packages `python3-dnf` and `python3-dnf-plugins-coreare installed in the container.

 * ``mock.module_setup_commands`` - commands for configuring the modules active
   in a buildroot.
 Available in `mock 2.4
   <https://github.com/rpm-software-management/mock/wiki/Release-Notes-2.4>`__.